merchise/xotl.tools/docs/source/xoutil/bound.rst

-If you look at the implementation of the `included boundary conditions`_, you'll that all have the same pattern:
+If you look at the implementation of the `included boundary conditions`_, you'll see that all have the same pattern:

 a) Initialization code, followed by a ``yield False`` statement.
 This is a clear indicator that the included boundary conditions disregard the first